solus-project/budgie-site/README.md

 You can start up a local server by calling `make local` in the `budgie-site` directory.
 This will expose the site on `http://127.0.0.1:1313/home`.

-**Note:** You will not need to restart the server when doing changes.
+**Note:** You should not need to restart the server when doing changes.
 Hugo does file watching across all the things.

 ### Deployment